troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 ![Empathy](https://mcclewis.files.wordpress.com/2013/07/gregory-colbert-man-animal-04.jpg)

-There was a fascinating article in the New York Times recently that was called [What Google Learned From Its Quest to Build the Perfect Team](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).
+There was a fascinating article in the New York Times recently that was called ["What Google Learned From Its Quest to Build the Perfect Team"](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).
 Google had been trying to find out what kind of behavioural patterns all their successful teams shared.
 To their surprise, all the obvious metrics failed.
-Common wisdom like "Put the best guys in a squad" did not work out sometimes and they couldn't really figure out why.
-Then, after years, they basically realised that all successful teams shared 2 traits (quoting from the article directly):
+Common wisdom like "Put the best guys in a room and let them figure it out" did not work out sometimes and they couldn't really figure out why.
+Then, after years, they basically realised that all successful teams shared 2 traits:

 >>
 As the researchers studied the groups, however, they noticed two behaviors that all the good teams generally shared.
 First, on the good teams, members spoke in roughly the same proportion, a phenomenon the researchers referred to as ‘‘equality in distribution of conversational turn-taking.’’
 On some teams, everyone spoke during each task; on others, leadership shifted among teammates from assignment to assignment.
 But in each case, by the end of the day, everyone had spoken roughly the same amount. ‘‘As long as everyone got a chance to talk, the team did well,’’ Woolley said. ‘‘But if only one person or a small group spoke all the time, the collective intelligence declined.’’